• Skip to main content

 Can I repeat the program?

 Possibly.
 If slots are available after the initial deadline for the next semester, you may be considered for those slots.
-You will be chosen only if you are in good standing with the program (disciplinary, academic, etc.), AND if you are wishing to return in an opposite season from your original semester in New York (e.g. Fall students may return for a spring semester, but not another fall semester).
+You will be chosen only if you are in good standing with the program (disciplinary, academic, etc.) And if you wish to return in an opposite season from your original semester in New York (e.g., Fall students may return for a spring semester but not another fall semester).

 Can I take an internship or independent study outside of FDM or CSS?

-Possibly, but the sponsoring department (e.g. Journalism) must issue a permit to take the course with the corresponding BCNY numbers, such that BCNY receives the tuition dollars from the course.
-This is critical for the financial health of the program, and most Baylor academic departments have agreed to this arrangement, as it benefits their students.
-Contact Dr. Kickasola with any questions and he will attempt to help you with this.
+Possibly, but the sponsoring department (e.g. Journalism) must issue a permit to take the course with the corresponding BUNY numbers, such that BUNY receives the tuition dollars from the course.
+This is critical for the program's financial health, and most Baylor academic departments have agreed to this arrangement, as it benefits their students.
+Contact Dr. Kickasola with any questions; he will attempt to help you.

 What does a typical week look like?

 In many respects, the schedule is like that of a person with a part-time job, with classes and rich cultural events thrown in.
-Most days students will go to work: they will report to their internship.
+Most days, students will go to work and report to their internship.
 Their time served there each day depends on the job, but most students will work about 4-6 hrs. per day.
 Classes are planned around the students' internship schedules, which will likely mean that some evenings will be filled with class time.
-On the weekends, and sometimes during the week, trips to museums and cultural events will take place, in support of the ideas discussed in class that week.
+On the weekends and sometimes during the week, trips to museums and cultural events will take place, supporting the ideas discussed in class that week.

 Film & Digital Media